PLATFORM

 Community Engagement

 Any family that wants to engage more with the schools should be able to.
 We need to ensure we don’t unwittingly place obstacles in their way.
-And we should we go further than that, to actively foster the circumstances for engagement.
+And we should go further than that, to actively foster the circumstances for engagement.
 We all benefit from that engagement – and the Cambridge community as a whole is enriched.

-This was a focus for me when I served as an elected parent representative on the Graham & Parks Elementary School Steering Committee (the school council).
+This was also a focus for me when I served as an elected parent representative on the Graham & Parks Elementary School Steering Committee (the school council).
 I chaired a subcommittee focused on family/school communication and engagement, and with fellow Steering Committee members and input from other members of the school community I successfully created a family/school communication and engagement survey that we distributed widely.
 The results helped inform the work of the principal and the Steering Committee in following years.

 We should reach beyond the families of current students to get the word out to the wider community – including families of future students, families of alumni, and Cambridge residents who do not have children.